History of The Robert Wood Johnson Hospital in Somerville

 The hospital needed to raise their prices during the war.
 The cost of a day’s stay in a semi-private room was raised one dollar from $4.50 to $5.50.
 Indeed times have changed.

 As soon as the war ended the first ever expansion at the Rehill Avenue location was started.
-A “South Wing” was complete in 1946.
+A “South Wing” was completed in 1946.
 That wing almost doubled the size of the hospital.
 Even doubling the size would not be enough for after World War II hospitals were much more commonly used.
 The local population was increasing fast as well.

-The "South Wing" was complete in 1946
+The "South Wing" was completed in 1946

 Thus in 1956 a “North Wing”, similar to, but not exact, in size and design was added onto the north side of the building.